sofianfadli95/crawl_medsos/README.md

 Now, for adding keyword for crawling :
 1. Fill form with the keyword that you want added
-2. Next, choose one for availabel source
+2. Next, choose one for available source

 ![alt text](images/add_keyword.PNG "Logo Title Text 3")